johnwargo/throttle-gauge-xiao/readme.md

 # Throttle Gauge

-> This is a WORK IN PROGRESS

-A simple throttle gauge using a strip of NeoPixels and an Adafruit Feather device.
+A simple race car throttle and brake gauge using a strip of NeoPixels and an Adafruit Feather device.

 ## Background